-When we receive your enquiry, a member of the fostering recruitment team will contact you to arrange a suitable time to undertake a telephone questionnaire to gain further information about you and your family, and explain the criteria for applying.
+When we receive your enquiry, a member of the fostering recruitment team will contact you to arrange a suitable time to undertake a telephone interview to gain further information about you and your family and explain the criteria for applying.
 Once this has been successfully completed we will send you an information pack and arrange a suitable time for a member of the fostering team to visit you at home.

 As part of your assessment, we will carry out a series of statutory checks, including:

 - Local Authority checks